Ethan0892/Anti-Ad-Discord-Bot/README.md

 3. Ensure port 5000 is available (no other apps using it)
 4. Check for error messages in terminal

-### Images Not Detected
+### Images Not Being Detected

 **Possible Causes:**
 1. Threshold too high
 2. Training images too different from spam
-3. Format not supported
+3. Image format not supported
+4. Bot doesn't have permissions in channel

 **Solutions:**
-- Lower threshold towards 0.5-0.7 (more detections)
+- Lower threshold to **0.65 or below** (more sensitive)
-- Add more varied training examples
+- Add more varied training examples to Training-Data/
-- Ensure format is PNG, JPG, GIF, WEBP, or BMP
+- Verify format is PNG, JPG, GIF, WEBP, or BMP
-- Verify files are in `Training-Data/` folder
+- Ensure bot has message management permissions
+- Check logs for detection errors: `docker-compose logs anti-ad-bot | grep -i detect`

 ### API Token Invalid